-Trout homers twice, helps Angels rally to 10-9 win over A’s
+Trout homers twice, helps Angels rally for 10-9 win over A’s

 ANAHEIM, Calif.
+(AP) — Mike Trout is beginning to believe there might be something to the notion of having added power after the birth of a child.

-(AP) — Mike Trout hit two home runs, including a tiebreaking shot in the eighth inning, and the Los Angeles Angels rallied from an early five-run deficit to snap Oakland’s nine-game winning streak with a 10-9 victory Monday night.
+The reigning AL MVP has certainly been on a tear since son Beckham was born.
+Trout homered twice Monday night, including a tiebreaking shot in the eighth inning, as the Los Angeles Angels rallied from an early five-run deficit for a 10-9 victory that snapped the Oakland Athletics’ nine-game winning streak.

+“People ask me about this Dad power.
+I guess it is a thing,” Trout said.
+“There’s nothing like being a Dad.”

+With three hits in the series opener, Trout is 11 for 30 with six home runs and 11 RBIs in the past seven games.
+He rejoined the team in Seattle on Aug.
+4 after his wife, Jessica, gave birth to Beckham on July 30.

-Trout’s solo drive off Yusmeiro Petit (1-1) in the eighth helped the Angels stop a three-game skid.
+Trout’s solo drive off Yusmeiro Petit (1-1) in the eighth helped Los Angeles stop a three-game skid.
 It was the 20th multi-homer game of Trout’s career, which tied Tim Salmon and Vladimir Guerrero for the franchise record.

+“We had a rough weekend.
+We weren’t doing our jobs when we had our chances,” Trout said.
+“But this is a new homestand and we got a huge win against an Oakland team that was coming in hot.”

-Los Angeles trailed 9-4 in the fourth when Trout began the rally with a two-run drive into the Angels’ bullpen in left field.
-Shohei Ohtani had an RBI double in the inning to bring them to 9-7 and then tied it with a two-run homer to center in the sixth.
+Los Angeles trailed 9-4 in the fourth before Trout began the rally with a two-run drive into the Angels’ bullpen in left field.
+Ohtani had an RBI double in the inning to bring them to 9-7 and then tied it with a two-run homer to center in the sixth.

+It was Ohtani’s 44th career home run, which tied Tadahito Iguchi for fourth in the majors by a Japanese-born player.

 The Angels’ bullpen, which has struggled this season, allowed only two hits over the final five innings.